DreamMoonCai/KYukiReflection/docs-source/src/en/api/features.md

 ::: tip

-Use **paramCount { ... }** to create a conditional method body, where the variable **it** is the integer of the current number of parameters, and you can use it freely in the extension method of **CountRules** function in it.
+Use **paramCount { ... }** to create a conditional method body, where the variable **it** is the integer of the current number of parameters, and you can use it freely in the extension method of **KCountRules** function in it.

 The condition at the end of the method body needs to return a **Boolean**, which is the final condition judgment result.

-For more functions, please refer to [MethodFinder.paramCount](../api/public/com/DreamMoonCai/KYukiReflection/finder/members/MethodFinder#paramcount-method-2), [ConstructorFinder.paramCount](../api/public/com/DreamMoonCai/KYukiReflection/finder/members/ConstructorFinder#paramcount-method-2) methods and [CountRules](../api/public/com/DreamMoonCai/KYukiReflection/finder/base/rules/CountRules).
+For more functions, please refer to [KFunctionFinder.paramCount](../api/public/io/github/dreammooncai/yukiReflection/finder/members/MethodFinder#paramcount-method-2), [KConstructorFinder.paramCount](../api/public/io/github/dreammooncai/yukiReflection/finder/members/ConstructorFinder#paramcount-method-2) methods and [KCountRules](../api/public/io/github/dreammooncai/yukiReflection/finder/base/rules/KCountRules).

 :::